J.C. Penney tie-up favourable for Sephora business - LVMH

-PARIS (Reuters) - U.S. sales at beauty retailer Sephora picked up in the second quarter after a sluggish end to 2018, its parent LVMH (LVMH.PA) said on Wednesday, citing its continued tie-up with U.S. department store J.C.
-Penney (JCP.N).
+PARIS (Reuters) - U.S. sales at beauty retailer Sephora picked up in the second quarter after a sluggish end to 2018, its parent LVMH said on Wednesday, citing its continued tie-up with U.S. department store J.C.
+Penney.

-The 117-year-old money-losing chain based in Paris, which has rolled out hundreds of Sephora shops within its stores across the United States, hired advisers to explore debt restructuring options, Reuters reported last week.
+The 117-year-old money-losing chain, based in Plano, Texas and which has rolled out hundreds of Sephora shops within its stores across the United States, hired advisers to explore debt restructuring options, Reuters reported last week.

 J.C.
 Penney Co Inc said in a statement it had no significant near-term debt maturities and was not preparing for bankruptcy.